Doctor of Philosophy (Educational Studies) Program

 - Have completed at least four years of vocational experience in ministry with evidence of relevant gifts and abilities.
 Preference is given to applicants in a leadership position commensurate with the degree and to applicants who demonstrate that the PhD will contribute in particular ways to continued development in their ministry.

-- Give evidence of a superior intellectual ability in all previous accredited graduate studies.
+- Give evidence of exceptional intellectual ability in all previous accredited graduate studies.
 Whereas previous academic performance is considered seriously, we are also concerned about the applicant’s capacity for substantive academic and professional interaction with colleagues in the program.

 - Have earned a cumulative grade point average of at least 3.5 (on a 4.0 scale) in previous graduate studies.